swiftlang/swift-evolution/proposals/nnnn-global-actors.md

 The primary motivation for global actors is the main actor, and the semantics of this feature are tuned to the needs of main-thread execution.
 We know abstractly that there are other similar use cases, but it's possible that global actors aren't the right match for those use cases.
 Rather than provide a general feature for global actors now, we could narrow this proposal to `@MainActor` only, then provide global actors (or some other abstraction) at some later point to subsume `@MainActor` and other important use cases.

+## Revision history

+* Changes in the second pitch:
+    * Clarify that the types of global-actor-qualified functions are global-actor-qualified.
+    * State that global-actor-qualified types are Sendable
+    * Expand on the implicit conversion rules for function types
+    * Require global and static variables to be immutable & non-isolated or global-actor-qualified.
+    * Describe the relationship between global actors and instance actors
+    * Update inference rules for global actors

 [customexecs]: https://github.com/rjmccall/swift-evolution/blob/custom-executors/proposals/0000-custom-executors.md
 [isolation]: https://github.com/apple/swift-evolution/blob/main/proposals/0313-actor-isolation-control.md